 On track.
-In 2015, we improved our water efficiency 2.5 percent, marking the first time the Coca-Cola system has achieved a water-use ratio less than 2.0.
-This is a total improvement of 12 percent since 2010 and 27 percent since 2004 when we started reporting efficiency progress as a global system.
+In 2016, we improved our water efficiency 2 percent.
+This is a total improvement of 13 percent since 2010 and 27 percent since 2004 when we started reporting efficiency progress as a global system.

 Understanding Our Water Footprint